phflot/qt_camera_systems/README.md

 - **Thermal data** mapping and region-of-interest temperature measurement (e.g., eye, mouth).
 - **Calibration pattern**: See `calibration_pattern.pdf` for the 4×13 circular board layout.
 - **GUI Applications**:
-  - `VIScreener` for multimodal display of multiple cameras (thermal, NIR, etc.).
+  - `VitalSignApp` for multimodal display of multiple cameras (thermal, NIR, etc.) and vital signs such as heartrate.
   - `Momag` for motion magnification demonstrations.
   - `MomagWebcam` for motion magnification with a webcam.